These old fashioned Peanut Butter Cookies are slightly crisp on the outside, chewy and soft on the inside, and have the best peanut butter flavor.

 - Rotate your cookies while baking.
 Lots of ovens have hot spots and this will help them cook evenly.

 Nothing really beats a cookie hot out of the oven.
-The good news is that cookie dough freezes really well and bakes great from frozen.
-This peanut butter cookie dough is no exception.
+The good news is that this peanut butter cookie dough freezes really well and bakes great from frozen.

 - Make the cookie dough up to the point of baking.